YossiKaminsky/snake_game/README.md

 * Introduce levels or speed increase over time.
 * Add a pause/resume feature.
 * Create a main menu with difficulty settings.

 ---

-## 🧑‍💻 Author

-**Yossi Kaminski**
-📍 Based in Israel
-💬 Interested in coding, AI, and interactive games

----